Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonDynamoDB.md

 - `There is no limit to the amount of data you can store in a DynamoDB table`, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.

 ## Provisioned Throughput
-- When creating a table, simply specify how much request capacity you require?
+- When creating a table, simply specify how much request capacity you require.
 - DynamoDB allocates dedicated resources to your table to meet your performance requirements, and automatically partitions data over a sufficient number of servers to meet your request capacity.
 - If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
 - You are still able to achieve your prior throughput levels while scaling is underway.